moondance-labs/tanssi-docs/builders/toolkit/integrations/wallets/rainbowkit.md

 ---
-title: How to Add RainbowKit to a Tanssi Appchain
+title: How to Add RainbowKit to a Tanssi EVM Appchain Learn how to integrate RainbowKit with an EVM-compatible appchain deployed through Tanssi, making adding a great wallet experience to your dApp easy.
-description: Learn how to integrate RainbowKit into an appchain created with Tanssi.
-This guide takes the Tanssi demo appchain as an example to illustrate the steps in the process.
 ---

-# Integrate RainbowKit into a Tanssi Appchain
+# Integrate RainbowKit with a Tanssi Appchain

 ## Introduction